racketmaestro/Geojson-to-IMDF-Transformer/README.md

     - Apple's IMDF sandbox offers a graphical interface for refining, labeling, testing, and debugging your indoor map.
     - It's paramount that the IMDF Sandbox reflects zero errors before the submission to Apple for geo-referencing or for rendering within Apple's [sample project](https://developer.apple.com/documentation/mapkit/mapkit_for_appkit_and_uikit/displaying_an_indoor_map).
 Sample Final IMDFs with 0 errors can be found in Final_IMDF folder.

-## Further Reading
 For a comprehensive understanding of IMDF, refer to the [IMDF Documentation](https://docs.ogc.org/cs/20-094/index.html).

+## Requirements

+- Python 3
+- Jupyter Notebook
+- UUID library

 ## How to Use

 1. Clone this repository.
-2. Put your Geojson files into the folder
+2. Load your Geojson files into the project directory and modify file paths
 3. Run the `geojson_2_imdf_structs.ipynb` Jupyter Notebook to process and transform the Geojsons
 4. Modify the file paths run the notebook.

-## Requirements

-- Python 3
-- Jupyter Notebook
-- UUID library

 ## Key components of the script
-- Initialize dictionaries with keys and values tailored for IMDF Geojson structures (reference point).
-Pre-defined values may be declared here.
+- Initialize dictionaries with keys and values tailored for IMDF Geojson structures.
+Pre-defined values may be declared here, such as address properties.
 - Iterate through each feature in 'features' array for each QGIS Geojsons.
 Transform the feature with the established reference and append it to the respective dictionary's 'features' array.
 - Generate UUID for each feature
 - Reference building_ids, address_id and level_id for applicable features